lim0606/lasagne-googlenet/README.md

-# VAE
+# GoogLeNet
-re-implementation of variational auto-encoder (http://arxiv.org/abs/1312.6114) with Lasagne.
+re-implementation of googlenet with batchnormalization with Lasagne.

 # Settings
 Ubuntu 14.04